Ettore Majorana Foundation and Centre for Scientific Culture

 Novartis, Basel, CH

-Charles Lesburg received his A.B. in Chemistry from Harvard College in 1991, and a Ph.D. in Biological Chemistry from the University of Pennsylvania in 1997, having trained in the laboratory of Prof. David W. Christianson.
+Chip Lesburg received his A.B. in Chemistry from Harvard College in 1991, and a Ph.D. in Biological Chemistry from the University of Pennsylvania in 1997, having trained in the laboratory of Prof. David W. Christianson.
 There he studied structure-function relationships in mutants of carbonic anhydrase II in collaboration with the laboratory of Prof. Carol Fierke and also kicked off a fruitful collaboration with the laboratory of Prof. David Cane studying sesquiterpene synthases.
 Employed at the Schering-Plough Research Institute in Kenilworth NJ, he published the first structure of the RNA-dependent RNA polymerase from hepatitis C virus, and subsequently contributed to a series of drug discovery programs as well as structural studies of pregnane X receptor, a common off-target metabolic liability for drug progression.
 After the acquisition by Merck & Co., he moved in 2013 to the Merck Research Laboratories site in Boston MA to enhance the drug discovery efforts with local structural expertise and has been involved in many programs – mainly concerning oncology and immunology – including identification and optimization of small molecule inhibitors and agonists, as well as peptides and oligonucleotides.
+After almost a quarter-century in Big Pharma, he moved to a biotech startup called Odyssey Therapeutics as Vice President of Structural Biology.
 He remains passionate about the development and use of computational tools for the organization and dissemination of macromolecular structural information, from experiment to analysis.
-Since 2005, Dr. Lesburg has served on the board (and as Chair from 2007 to 2009) of the Industrial Macromolecular Crystallographic Association, a consortium dedicated to the funding and operation of synchrotron X-ray beamlines to support its membership.
+From 2005 until 2021, Dr. Lesburg has served on the Supervisory Board (and as Chair from 2007 to 2009) of the Industrial Macromolecular Crystallographic Association, a consortium dedicated to the funding and operation of synchrotron X-ray beamlines to support its membership.

 AstraZeneca, Goeteborg, SE